How Australian camping booking systems work: A state-by-state guide

 If you've camped at Ningaloo before, the midnight scramble is gone.
 Instead, you need to know which Tuesday to show up and be ready at 10am sharp.
 If you miss the drop for your target month, cancellations from other campers are your best fallback.

 Osprey Bay is the campground everyone wants at Ningaloo.
-Sites sit right on the beach overlooking the reef, and it's consistently the first to sell out on drop day, often within minutes of the release going live.
+Sites sit right on the beach overlooking the reef, and it's consistently among the first to sell out on drop day.

 Lucky Bay at Cape Le Grand National Park, famous for kangaroos on the whitest sand in Australia, operates on the standard 180-day rolling window with 56 unpowered sites.
 Sites are unallocated (you pick your spot on arrival), but getting a booking at all during school holidays is the hard part.